-Join us on June 15 to discover how data science and big data are revolutionising decision making – and why claims that experts are no longer needed are misleading
+Join us to discover how data science and big data are revolutionising decision making – and why claims that experts are no longer needed are misleading

 Click the button below to register